runninguru/MySQL-eCommerce/README.md

 ## OK, so what can it do?

 <ul>
-<li>Store & Catalog your entire inventory.</li>
+<li>Catalog your entire inventory.</li>
 <li>Stores and automates pricing information on all products in your catalog, including base-price, seasonal pricing, discounts, etc.</li>
 <li>Maintain information on all website users, including account information, credit cards, billing & shipping addresses, contact information, etc.</li>
-<li>This is not designed to support international currency.
-It is designed for use in the USA (and the US Dollar), but if you can get it to work in a different country/currency, you are free to create a fork of this project.
-Remember to follow all local and federal regulations on transactions and record-keeping.</li>
+<li>This db is only designed for use in the USA (and the US Dollar).
+This is not designed to support international currency or international law.
+If you want to get it to work in a different country/currency, you are free to create a fork of this project.
+Remember to follow all appropriate regulations and laws on transactions and record-keeping.</li>
 <li>No 'group accounts', or in other words, it's designed for one account per person.</li>
-<li>Not currently designed to keep track of inventory or stock currently available.</li>
+<li>Not currently designed for full inventory management: i.e., inventory levels, sales, orders, and deliveries.
+It currently tracks which products are available as well as each transaction the product is purchased in.</li>
 </ul>